Pinafore/qb2nq/README.md

 This suggests that our nq-like questions start with "the" too often and have "of this".

-The data can be found here. https://drive.google.com/drive/u/1/folders/1mebfGC5AakYHdmRLUf718oAsfEU8tcYM
+The orriginal QANTA can be found at https://sites.google.com/view/qanta/resources?authuser=0 The data can be found here. https://drive.google.com/drive/u/1/folders/1mebfGC5AakYHdmRLUf718oAsfEU8tcYM
 ## Project Team Members: